 we can rewrite the anisotropic density into the easier problem

-A MCMC sampler has the form $X(t+1)=R(X(t),\psi (t),p)$, where $X(t)$ is the sample after $t$ iterations, $R$ is the sampler algorithm, $\psi$ is the sequence of independent identically distributed random variables and $p$ is the density.
+An MCMC sampler has the form $X(t+1)=R(X(t),\psi (t),p)$, where $X(t)$ is the sample after $t$ iterations, $R$ is the sampler algorithm, $\psi$ is the sequence of independent identically distributed random variables, and $p$ is the density.
 A sampler is said to be affine invariant if, for any affine transformation $Ax+b$,

 There are already several algorithms that are affine invariant, one of the easiest is known as the \textit{stretch move} \cite{stretch}.
-An algorithm fully implemented in Python under the name \textbf{EMCEE} \cite{emcee} is also affine invariant, and there are also some other algorithms that can be found in \cite{affine}. \\
+An algorithm fully implemented in Python under the name \textbf{{EMCEE}}~\cite{emcee} is also affine invariant, and some others that can be found in Reference \cite{affine}.

-\textbf{Even more samplers.} The generation of the elements in a Markov chain is probabilistic by construction and it depends on the algorithm we are working with.
+\textbf{{Even more samplers:}} The generation of the elements in a Markov chain is probabilistic by construction, and it depends on the algorithm we are working with.
 The MHA is the easiest algorithm used in Bayesian inference.
-However, there are several algorithms that can help us to fulfill our mission.
-For instance, some of the most popular and effective ones, are the Hamiltoninan Monte Carlo (see e.g. \cite{hamiltonian1,Hamiltonian2}) or the Adaptative Metropolis-Hastings (AMH) (see e.g. \cite{importance}).
+However, there are several algorithms that can help to accomplish our mission, for instance, some of the most popular and effective ones, are the Hamiltoninan Monte Carlo (see, e.g., Reference \cite{hamiltonian1,Hamiltonian2}) or the Adaptative Metropolis-Hastings (AMH) (see, e.g., Reference \cite{importancesampling}).